 La Boheme offers up a classy jazz brunch every Sunday from 10 a.m. to 2 p.m. amid artsy, red-themed decor, and marble-topped tables.
 You'll have your choice of waffles, omelets, seafood, prime rib, antipasti, crepes, crab cakes, and seasonal desserts.
 The stations where the food is prepared and served offers a delightful range of options.
 For example, the chef-assisted crepes station provides savory and sweet toppings for you to request as your crepes are made while you watch.

 All this to eat and unlimited mimosas, too.
 You can also order a la carte if these choices don't suit your fancy.

 LakeHouse at Hyatt Regency Grand Cypress

-The newly renovated LakeHouse at the Hyatt Regency Grand Cypress, overlooking the hotel's 21-acre private lake, doesn't just serve a great brunch on Sunday -- it does it daily.
+The renovated LakeHouse at the Hyatt Regency Grand Cypress, overlooking the hotel's 21-acre private lake, doesn't just serve a great brunch on Sunday, it serves brunch daily.
 You can order off the upscale breakfast menu, which offers steel-cut oatmeal, smoked salmon and bagels, grilled banana bread french toast, crepes, steak and eggs, and chicken and waffles, along with many other choices.
-Or check out the sumptuous buffet, which includes a waffle bar, pancake bar and omelet bar, along with the usual suspects, from 7 to 11:30 a.m. on weekdays and until noon on Saturday and Sunday.
+Or check out the sumptuous buffet, which includes a waffle bar, pancake bar, and an omelet bar, along with the usual breakfast options, from 7 to 11:30 a.m. on weekdays and until noon on Saturday and Sunday.
 The bar doesn't open until 11 a.m., but they'll make you a mimosa or bloody mary upon request.